Neubauer-Group/UFOManager/README.md

 ```
 $ Please name your model: Your model name
 $ Please enter your model version: Your model version
-$ Please enter your Model Doi, enter 0 if not have one: Your Model Doi
 ```
 After that, a new enriched metadata json file will be created in Your_Model_Folder.
 ```